Kadievka-Salcedo-Imatia/imatia-audit-evidences-maker/README.md

 - Final Step:

-Open http://localhost:3000 and take a look around.
+Open http://localhost:3000 and take a look around with postman.